 VR formats don't just affect the metaverse.
 Alternative formats for executive comms, change communication, recruiting, or onboarding in particular seem likely.
 With new hybrid work models and those that increasingly allow working from home, the need to bridge distances is growing.

-VR workrooms can provide a remedy: Quite comfortably, people can sit down at a shared table while also at their own home.
+VR workrooms can provide a remedy: Quite comfortably, people can sit at a shared conference table without leaving their own home.

 IC will increasingly develop immersive content to complement two-dimensional content.
 The increased neurological engagement of these formats might also help better engage employees and improve the communication of complex issues and products.